Nikon Nikkor 50mm f/1.4 AI-S and Nikon Zf

 A Review of the Nikon Nikkor 50mm f/1.4 AI-S on the Nikon Zf

 Every time I do so I am surprised to see how well this lens does even though it was released more than forty years ago.
-Let’s see how it faires on the Nikon Zf.
+Let’s see how it fares on the Nikon Zf.

 Specs and Handling

-The Nikkor 50mm f/1.4 AI-S is a manual focus lens with a smooth focus ring and the aperture is adjustable in full stops.
+The Nikkor 50mm f/1.4 AI-S is a manual focus lens with a smooth focus ring, and the aperture is adjustable in full stops.
 The lens has 7 elements in 6 groups with 7 diaphragm blades and a filter diameter of 52mm, which is standard with a long list of Nikkor lenses from this era.

-Weighing in at 8.69 oz, 246 g, and dimensions of 2.5 x 1.6", 63.5 x 40.6 mm, in my book the Nikkor 50mm f/1.4 AI-S is a perfect size and it never feels bulky or cumbersome to carry around.
+Weighing in at 8.69 oz, 246 g, and dimensions of 2.5 x 1.6", 63.5 x 40.6 mm, in my book, the Nikkor 50mm f/1.4 AI-S is a perfect size, and it never feels bulky or cumbersome to carry around.

-The focus ring is big enough that you never struggle to find it and the rubberized grooves make it easy to adjust focus.
+The focus ring is big enough that you never struggle to find it, and the rubberized grooves make it easy to adjust focus.
 The minimum focusing distance is 1.48", 45 cm.

 The lens is also widely available on eBay and often bundled with Nikon SLR cameras.
 It has been a very popular choice for Nikon cameras for decades, hence the supply is quite good.